krasnoludkolo/haste/README.md

 ##### Test scheduled runnable
 Some actions in your system may also plan another actions to be done in thebo future.
-E.g. when you add a sport fixture you may want to check the result after it has finished When using normal java scheduler it is hard to test results of scheduled jobs without eg. mocking.
+E.g. when you add a sport fixture you may want to check the result after it has finished When using normal java scheduler it is hard to test results of scheduled jobs without e.g. mocking.
 Here comes the